Microsoft/MCW-Azure-Stack/Hands-on lab/Azure-Stack-Operate/HOL step-by-step - Azure Stack Operate.md

 17. When prompted, sign in by using the credentials of the **Fabrikam AzSReader1** account.

 18. When prompted, grant the target Azure AD tenant requested permissions by selecting **Accept**.
-In the Update your password window, change the password to **demo@pass123**.
+In the Update your password window, change the password to something you'll remember.

 19. Sign out as Fabrikam AzSReader1 from the Azure portal and close the window of the web browser using in private/incognito mode.